 As high school graduation draws nearer, students and parents alike have more to consider each year.
 While navigating the college admission process may seem complicated, with careful preparation now senior year does not need to be overwhelming.
-The resources below are tailored for students who want to prepare specifically for admission to Patrick Henry College, but the information is applicable to all students who want to make the most of their high school years in order to attend a rigorous, academically excellent college.

 There are several ways a student may prepare during high school to take full advantage of our programs.
 The most important thing a student can do is to pursue a broad, challenging college-preparatory curriculum.
 Students should not shy away from taking difficult subjects.
 We like to see students who have taken significant amounts of math and science in high school, because these subjects are noted for their rigor and analytical strength.
 Advanced courses starting with trigonometry, calculus, chemistry, and physics are especially impressive on a student’s academic transcript.
 For a list of minimum high school course requirements, please see the section below, titled Charting a High School Program: Minimum Courses for Admission.

 Another important area of preparation involves reading the classical works of western literature.
 Students should note the advice of Pliny that it is better to read, not many works, but a few important works carefully.
 In other words, carefully reading Homer’s Iliad and Odyssey, Herodotus’ Histories, Vergil’s Aeneid, four or five of Plato’s dialogues, and a few of Cicero’s speeches is far better preparation than any one hundred titles, fiction or non-fiction, from the last fifty years.
 The ambitious student should read these Graeco-Roman classics, and then move on to Dante, Milton, Shakespeare, Dickens, Dostoevsky, and others.